 Cloudplex Secure Connectivity

-The Secure Connectivity subscription feature provides a new level of support for SnapLogic's Cloudplex managed data plane solution.
-You can now connect Cloudplexes to your AWS cloud and on-premises endpoints using an AWS PrivateLink.
+The Secure Connectivity subscription feature supports SnapLogic's Cloudplex managed data plane solution.
+You can connect Cloudplexes to your AWS cloud and on-premises endpoints using an AWS PrivateLink.
 For setting up an AWS PrivateLink, refer to Create a service powered by AWS PrivateLink - Amazon Virtual Private Cloud.

 After you set up the VPC Endpoint Service URL, provide it in the Cloudplex Secure Connectivity wizard.
 Initiate the connection with your Endpoint Service.
 You will be provided an endpoint URL to use in the SnapLogic Accounts.